-16.2 Controller Factories
+19.2 Controller Factories

-Any controller can implement the Ascmvc\AscmvcControllerFactoryInterface interface and become a factory that will store a factory of itself in the service manager (Pimple container) and/or return an instance of itself to the controller manager, after completing some specific logic.
+Any controller can implement the Ascmvc\AscmvcControllerFactoryInterface interface and become a factory that can store a factory of itself in the service manager (Pimple container) and/or return an instance of itself to the controller manager, after completing some specific logic.

-This is useful if you need to set up some specific service or resource before injecting it into an instance of the controller.
+This is useful if you need to set up some specific service or resource before injecting it into an instance of the controller, or if you need to customize the way the event sourcing aggregates and listeners are configured and set up in general by overriding the Ascmvc\EventSourcing\AggregateRootController class' automatic configuration.